heta-io/tap/documentation/overview/quick_start.md

     * TAP_HOSTS is telling our application which IP is authorised to use our application, In this case you need to pass in your machine IP you wrote down earlier.
 In my case it is 10.1.1.190:9000
     * TAP_SECRET is a secret variable we can pass through to our application to ensure we are allowed to run the image. in this case just include "test"
     * -p tells the docker machine which port to use, So we are mapping our Port 9000 to the machines port 9000
-    * lastly we include the docker image name in this case is "andrewresearch/tap:3.2.2" (3.2.2 is the version number, which may change at a later date. be sure to use the lastest availible)
+    * lastly we include the docker image name in this case is "andrewresearch/tap:3.2.2" (3.2.2 is the version number, which may change at a later date. be sure to use the latest available)

 7. That's it! if all went well, The docker should mention `factorie-nlp-api - Completed in xms` and you should be able to access your TAP instance by navigating to your Docker IP in a browser! (in my case 10.1.1.190:9000)